 - ⅓ cup ketchup

-- ½ cup brown sugar or white sugar
+- ½ cup brown sugar

-- ¼ cup white vinegar or rice vinegar/apple cider vinegar
+- ¼ cup white vinegar or rice vinegar / apple cider vinegar

 - 2 tablespoon water cold

-- 1 tablespoon regular soy sauce
+- 1 tablespoon regular soy sauce or light soy sauce

 - 1 tablespoon cornstarch or potato starch